-The membership of Section 355 Committees

-shall number not be less than four and not more than twelve members as appointed by Council, including office bearers, unless otherwise decided by Council.
-Council reserves the right to appoint one of its members to each Committee.
+The membership numbers of a Section 355 Committees shall not be less than four members and not be more than twelve as appointed by Council, including office bearers, unless otherwise decided by Council.

-Whilst no particular qualifications are necessary, a commitment to the activities of the Committee, and a willingness to be actively involved in Committee issues, is
+Whilst no particular qualifications are necessary, a commitment to the activities of the Committee, and a willingness to be actively involved in Committee issues, is essential.